Nesgjá is located at the main continental plates that split Iceland between the North American plate and the Eurasian plate.

 - Please bring: Your certification cards and log book as well as warm clothes and good shoes.

 - Included: Transport, guided dive or snorkel and all equipment

 - Minimum: 2 participants.

 - Price per Person: 40.000 ISK

-If you’re interested to participate in a tour like this check out our Northern Water Circle.
+If you’re interested to participate in a tour like this then book your trip here Northern Water Circle.